 A wide choice of other modules is available to complement Latin and suit your interests: popular choices include Classical Studies, Ancient History, English Literature, Modern Languages, Medieval and Modern History, Philosophy and Divinity.

-Students wishing to study both Greek and Latin should choose the Classics MA programme.
+Students wishing to study both Greek and Latin should consider choosing the Classics MA programme instead.

 Graduates in Latin from St Andrews can expect to have developed a wide knowledge of Latin literature and culture and a high level of competency in Latin language.